How to Worship the Greek Gods: Everything You Need to Know

 Recommended Reading

-If you’re super new.
-This is going to be an intimidating amount of information!
+If you’re super new, this is going to be an intimidating amount of information!

 No one ever died from knowledge overwhelm.